 Patient Hurricane Information

-If you are in the process of a frozen embryo transfer (FET), we will be discussing changing progesterone start dates as well as transfer dates if necessary in order to be able to proceed with the transfer.
+If you are in the process of a frozen embryo transfer (FET), we will be discussing changing progesterone start dates as well as transfer dates if necessary to be able to proceed with the transfer.

-In the event that you choose to evacuate during a stimulation cycle, PLEASE contact your nursing team and we will work with you to find another center that will be able to care for you during the cycle.
+If you choose to evacuate during a stimulation cycle, PLEASE contact your nursing team and we will work with you to find another center that will be able to care for you during the cycle.

 Oocytes/Embryos in the Lab:

 Once the retrieval occurs, the lab will continue to work up until the last possible moment so that we can assuring that our staff will be safe before a complete lab shutdown.
 If we do have to shut down the lab, we will need to freeze all oocytes and embryos in the lab and put them in safe storage as we may not be able to access them for 24 to 48 hours and want to assure that they are safe.
 What this will mean is that your oocytes/embryos may be frozen at a different stage than what you would have discussed with your doctor.
 While we strive to freeze all embryos at the blastocyst stage (day 5), they may need to be frozen at whatever stage they are currently, this may be anywhere from oocyte without fertilization, to days 2, 3, or 4.
 In the scenario where it may be a lose all embryos or freeze at the stage they are, we will freeze them.
 If the plan had been for PGT and the embryos are not at the stage for biopsy, we will need to delay the biopsy until the embryos can be safely thawed and biopsied.

 After the Hurricane: